Marshall Islands: Soccer

+Baseball and softball

 Softball and baseball are held under one sports federation in the Marshall Islands.
 The President is Jeimata Nokko Kabua.
-Both sports are growing at a fast pace with hundreds of Marshallese people behind the Marshall Islands Baseball / Softball Federation.
+Both sports are growing at a fast pace, with hundreds of Marshallese people behind the Marshall Islands Baseball / Softball Federation.
 The Marshall Islands achieved a silver medal in the Micronesian Games in 2012, as well as medals in the SPG Games.

 Economy

 The islands have few natural resources, and their imports far exceed exports.
 According to the CIA, the value of exports in 2013 was approximately $53.7 million while estimated imports were $133.7 million.
 Agricultural products include coconuts, tomatoes, melons, taro, breadfruit, fruits, pigs and chickens.
 Industry is made of the production of copra and craft items, tuna processing and tourism.
 The GDP in 2016 was an estimated $180 million, with a real growth rate of 1.7%.
 The GDP per capita was $3,300.

 The International Monetary Fund reported in mid-2016 that the economy of the Republic had expanded by about 0.5 percent in the Fiscal Year 2015 thanks to an improved fisheries sector.
 A surplus of 3% of GDP was recorded "owing to record-high fishing license fees.
 Growth is expected to rise to about 1.5 percent and inflation to about 0.5 percent in FY2016, as the effects of the drought in earlier 2016 are offset by the resumption of infrastructure projects."